easybuilders/easybuild-docs/docs/common-toolchains.md

 # Common toolchains {: #common_toolchains }

-This page documents the concept of *common toolchains* in the EasyBuild community; for a more general definition of what (compiler) toolchains are, see [Toolchains][toolchains].
+This page documents the concept of *common toolchains* in the SimpleBuild community; for a more general definition of what (compiler) toolchains are, see [Toolchains][toolchains].